SandiRizqi/OBJECT-DETECTION-YOLO-ALGORITHM-FOR-AERIAL-IMAGERY_FROM-SCRATCH/README.md

 # OBJECT-DETECTION-YOLO-ALGORITHM-FOR-AERIAL-IMAGERY
 This project is implementation of Object detection YOLO algorithm to detect object in aerial imagery or satellite imagery data

-To implement this project you need to meke envirinment and install some essential packages:
+To implement this project you need to make environment and install some essential packages:
 - Tensorflow
 - Keras
 - slidingwindow